Harley Academy

 Assessing a patient for these treatments

-She comments that in her own aesthetics practice, “There is an indication for each assessment tool and the findings will guide my treatment planning.
+In her own aesthetics practice, Paula finds, “There is an indication for each assessment tool and the findings will guide my treatment planning."

-These assessment tools “This ensures your baseline assessment is the same for each patient.
+Using these assessment tools “ensures your baseline assessment is the same for each patient.
 It often highlights areas that require dermal filler enhancement to achieve their goals.
 At this point you can continue with the consultation with your patients on which aesthetics treatment would achieve the desired best results,” Paula clarifies.

 TOP BOX Prollenium Revanesse Lower Face Filler and Cannula Training